 Plus, introducing CTAs as early as onboarding makes users more likely to click on them when they see them elsewhere, be it in-product, email, or somewhere else.

-We won’t teach you how to suck eggs—is that still a saying?
+We won’t teach you how to suck eggs (is that still a saying?).
 We all know the importance of branding and consistency.
-It builds trust, loyalty and heightens a user’s experience.
+It builds trust and loyalty, and it heightens a user’s experience.

 Stick to your branding throughout the onboarding experience.
-Even if you’re using a third-party tool to provide a no-code solution, find workarounds to remain consistent with your brand.
+Even if you’re using a third-party tool to create no-code flows, find workarounds to remain consistent with your brand.

 In this example, PandaDoc has kept things simple and on-brand by providing a brand green overlay to their video tutorial.

 Manage user expectations #

 Time is a precious commodity today.
 Show users you respect their time and manage expectations by including a checklist or completion bar to let users know how they’re progressing throughout their onboarding.

 Our In-Product Experiences Benchmark Report shows that users spend an average of 119 seconds on a product Tour.
 Using a completion bar in the onboarding process will not only help users navigate more easily, but also improve the overall user experience.

 Last but certainly not least, allow your users to opt-out of onboarding flows.
 Perhaps they already know what they need to do and how, or perhaps they want to learn as they go.